 Industry Analysis & Industry Trends

-The UK Magazine Publishers industry produces and distributes magazines and periodicals aimed at individuals, tradesmen and professionals in print or electronic format.
-The industry is split between consumer-targeted magazines, which constitute about two-thirds of the industry, and trade and academic periodicals, which make up the remaining third.
+The UK Magazine Publishers industry produces and distributes magazines and periodicals in print or electronic format aimed at individuals, tradesmen and professionals.
+The industry is split between consumer-targeted magazines, which comprise about two-thirds of the industry, and professional periodicals, which make up the remaining third.

 The industry's two main sources of revenue, advertising and print sales, both tumbled during the economic downturn.
 In addition to the economic crisis and the slow recovery, operators struggled to cope with the rise of digitisation and online alternatives to magazines.
 As a result, several industry operators transformed their business models, but these changes are still to bear fruit... purchase to read more